 Rather than merely expecting students to follow-up the lecture by reading or working through questions, you could assign them work to do.
 If you are not assessing this assigned work, whether summatively or purely formatively, you will need to provide incentives to encourage students to complete this work.

 The assigned work could help students to prepare for the next lecture.
 For example, if in the next lecture you are going to develop a theory that you have introduced, you could set students a couple of case studies that put the theory into an applied context or set a couple of problems that require the students to use the theory.
-For example, if you have been looking at Keynesian goods market analysis, or ISLM analysis, and were planning to look at fiscal policy in the next lecture, you could get the students to study particular features of the last Budget and how they relate to projections made in the Financial Statement and Budget Report.
+For example, if you have been looking at Keynesian goods market analysis, or IS/LM or IS/MP analysis, and were planning to look at fiscal policy in the next lecture, you could get the students to study particular features of the last Budget and how they relate to projections made in the government's Budget document.
 This type of work can help students to see how the lectures are linked.
 It is useful to pose one or two questions at the beginning of the next lecture to evaluate this work.
-These could be in the form of multiple-choice questions on an OHP.
+These could be in the form of multiple-choice questions, e.g. on a Powerpoint slide.
 A show of hands would be a simple way of checking how well the students had answered them.
-A personal response system is a more sophisticated approach (see Case Study 1 below).
+An audience response system is a more sophisticated approach (see Case Study 1 below).

 Most universities have systems of formal student evaluation of lectures, involving some form of questionnaire.
 Sometimes these simply involve students scoring particular aspects of the lectures, such as clarity, pace and relevance.
 Sometimes they give the opportunity for students to make comments, and sometimes both.
 If these are to be used to allow you to make improvements to your lecturing, it is important first to establish what that the questions are seeking to evaluate and what assumptions are being made.
 For example, the questions may focus largely or wholly on you as a ‘performer’, rather than on the student learning experience.
 A lecturer may be very entertaining and popular with students, but that does not necessarily mean that lectures have been effective in terms of student learning.